-PLEASE PRINT ALL INFORMATION This form must be completed and approved before the beginning of th е applicable semester and before beginning any coursework.
+PLEASE PRINT ALL INFORMATION This form must be completed and approved before the beginning of the applicable semester and before beginning any coursework.

 DATE:

 Student's Name:

 Address:

 Parent/Guardian Name:

 Phone Numbers: Home: Cell: Work:

+1. The following information

+Course name: Circle credit to be earned: 1⁄2 unit 1 unit

+Course name: Circle credit to be earned: 1⁄2 unit 1 unit

+Course name: Circle credit to be earned: 1⁄2 unit 1 unit

-The following information Course name: Course name: Course name: 1.
-Will this course be tak requires having transportation en on-campu Circle credit to be earned: Circle credit to be earned: Circle credit to be earned: Circle credit to be earned: s or off-campus (circle one).
-Ta 1⁄2 unit 1 unit 1⁄2 unit 1 unit
+1. Will this course be ta ken on-campu s or off-campus (circle one).
+Tal king a course off-campus

+requires having transportation ·

 If other than GAVS:

-attach a course syllabu is and grading scale for this correspondence o r online course
+• attach a course syllabu is and grading s scale for this correspondence or online course

-the course provider that a final octored process to ensure that
+he course provider that a final e octored process to ensure that c

-provide the name and address of the e school providing the course an d list its accrediting agency:
+provide the name and address of the school providing the course and l list its accrediting agency:

+AGREEMENT: My student is choosing to t ake a correspondence or

-AGREEMENT: My student online course.
-The student and h approval form and hereby agree online course. is/her parent/ guardian have read the guidelin es accompanying this
+online course.
+The student and approval form and hereby agree online course. his/her parent/ guardian have read the guidelin es accompanying this

-TO BE COMPLETED BY STUDENT:
+TO BE COMPLETED BY STUDENT :

 I plan to begin this course on and complete it on ·

 Parent/Guardian Signature Date Student Signature Date

 RECOMMENDED BY:

-School Cou nselor Date
+School Co unselor Date

 APPROVED BY:

 School Administrator Date